mastodon/documentation/content/en/spec/activitypub.md

 ### Featured collection {#featured}

-What is known in Mastodon as “pinned toots”, or statuses that are always featured at the top of people’s profiles, is implemented using an extra property `featured` on the actor object that points to a `Collection` of objects.
+What is known in Mastodon as “pinned statuses”, or statuses that are always featured at the top of people’s profiles, is implemented using an extra property `featured` on the actor object that points to a `Collection` of objects.
 Example:

 ```json
 {